Out of the Cold

 Our History

-Because we still cannot offer overnight service at our location, Blythwood OOTC is partnering with Seeds of Hope, using their building at 6.
-St Joseph Street in downtown Toronto (near Yonge and Wellesley).
+2022-2023 - Blythwood OOTC partnered with Seeds of Hope, using their building at 6 St. Joseph Street in downtown Toronto (near Yonge and Wellesley).

-From there we are serving people on Saturday afternoons from December 3, 2022 to April 29, 2023.
+We served hot meals and handed out clothing and toiletries to people on Saturday afternoons from December 3, 2022, to April 29, 2023.

-Each Saturday during the winter our volunteers are purchasing and bringing food to cook, and preparing takeaway meals.
+Each Saturday during the winter, our volunteers purchase and bring food to cook and prepare takeaway meals.

 Our volunteers are also operating the existing Seeds of Hope foodbank and clothing room.